Aleksander's Testimony to the House Subcommittee on Cybersecurity, Information Technology, and Government Innovation

 AI technology will reshape our society not only through our direct interaction with it as individuals, but also by the way it will be developed and used by companies in almost all sectors of the economy.

-A key feature of emerging large AI systems is that, while consumers can interact with them (as with ChatGPT), they can also be used as a base (or foundation) on which to build other systems, effectively becoming the “upstream” link in a layered AI supply chain.
+A key feature of emerging large AI systems is that, while consumers can interact with them (as with ChatGPT), they can also be used as a base (or foundation22) on which to build other systems, effectively becoming the “upstream” link in a layered AI supply chain.

 For example, consider a company using AI in its hiring process.
 It's unlikely that the company would build its own AI hiring system from scratch.
 Instead, the company would likely combine a few hiring AI models, each developed by a third-party company.
 These third-party models might leverage AI tools that were developed by yet other third-party companies.
 A typical AI supply chain is usually many layers deep.
-And at the upstream of this chain might be a base model like GPT(the engine that powers ChatGPT).
+And at the upstream of this chain might be a base model like GPT23 (the engine that powers ChatGPT).

 An example of the AI supply chain.
 AI models will be built on top of one another, forming a layered AI supply chain.
 At the top of the supply chain (upstream) are base models that require significant computation and data to build.
 Further down the supply chain (downstream) are AI tools that are built on top of other AI tools.
 Downstream models are generally easier to build and use than upstream ones.